rmziolek/pySoftWhere/README.rst

 Installation
 ------------

-pySoftWhere is available to download from `GitHub <https://github.com/rmziolek/pySoftWhere>`_

 1. It is recommended to create a new virtual environment in which the pySoftWhere dependencies can be installed

 .. code-block:: console